aamnah/notes/src/posts/14_days_social_isolation.md

 - spent hours working on the blog, added components and restructured..
 - didn't watch much in terms of entertainment, except one 30 minute timelapse video on YouTube where a guy [rebuilt a 1996 Kawasaki Cafe Racer](https://www.youtube.com/watch?v=nYiRe5xvAJs)
 - cooked mutton handi, good stuff

+## Day 12

+- Spent 3+ hours watching _typing sound_ videos (119+ videos..) and listening to the sounds.
+What i'm loooking for is the sound of a key that doesn't sound too loud or feels too heavy.
+I'm fairly certain i want to go with Gateron Yellow switched and lube them.